 Producer Lisa Pollak learns some of the things people in Chattooga are talking about, thanks to a Summerville News column called "Soundoff."
 (7 minutes)

 Chuck Salter, son of Georgia Rambler Charles Salter, Sr., visits a man named Windell Cleveland, who was interviewed by his father 33 years ago.
 Chuck is a senior writer at Fast Company Magazine.

 Four years ago, Matt Frerking started having attacks where he simply couldn't move his body.
-That's strange in itself, but what's even stranger is the apparent cause of the problem, which is known as cataplexy.
-Chris Higgins tells the story.

 There is a four mile long bridge in Naan-jing China, famous for how many people jump off to commit suicide.
 In 2003, a man named Chen Sah began spending all of his weekends on the bridge, trying to single handedly stop the jumpers.